direktiv/direktiv.github.io/page/docs/getting_started/namespaces.md

 ## Delete Namespace

-Delting a namepsace with the API is very simple.
+Deleting a namespace with the API is very simple.
 The command requires the `recursive` attribute if there is already content in the namespace.

 ```sh
 curl -X DELETE http://localhost:8080/api/namespaces/demo?recursive=true